What is marketing communications strategy?

-This approach works better than simply dropping the influencer’s name in your own blog post.
+This approach works better than simply dropping the influencer’s name in your own blog post (whether it’s on Medium, another forum site or a customer created with an blog maker .
 It shows that you care enough about their work to not only read it, but to also promote it on a platform you don’t even own.

 The result is a solid foundation for building a relationship as part of your marketing communications strategy.

 Journalists love data, especially if it can be used to support something they’ve written about earlier.

 If your organisation has some unique data or insights, sharing it with a journalist or influencer is a great way to get an “in”.

 The trick to make this work is to tie the data to something they covered recently.
 If they wrote about poor conversion rates of outreach campaigns, and you have your own data showing otherwise, share it with them.

 For example, OKCupid referenced a journalist’s recent posts on “loneliness” to share data about dating preferences:

 But what if you don’t have data of your own?